The following lays out the logic model for our Early Literacy strategy.

 Focus of Change

-Early literacy service providers, public schools and school operators, and families of children ages 0-8.
+Early literacy service providers, public schools, educators, and families of children ages 0-8.

 Language-rich environments and interactions from birth prepare young children for school and reading success • Every classroom needs effective instruction supporting the majority of students to reach proficiency • Students have different learning needs and some need additional support to become proficient readers; schools need tiered interventions to enable all students to achieve • Teaching reading is the work of schools but they can’t succeed alone; collaboration with families and community partners is key

-Evidence-based reading interventions and supports for early elementary students and educators.
 Children have diverse learning needs and even with effective classroom instruction there will always be students who require additional support in order to learn to read.
-The Foundation’s Early Literacy Initiative will identify and support reading intervention providers working with K-3 students to grow their impact by expanding their reach, improving their practice, and strengthening systems for coordination and strategic partnership with schools and school operators.
-Because oftentimes the students furthest from opportunity are disconnected from school-based services, the Foundation will also continue to partner with select community-based literacy providers.
-By 2020, literacy grantees will provide evidence-based interventions and support services to a minimum of 2,500 (approximately 15%) K-3 Oakland public school students to accelerate their rate of learning and help them reach proficiency in reading.
+Our work in early literacy will focus on identifying and supporting reading intervention providers working with K-3 students to grow their impact by expanding their reach, improving their practice, and strengthening systems for coordination and strategic partnership with schools and educators.
+Part of identifying high quality evidence-based reading interventions also means investing in the increased capacity to collect, analyze, and use data in service of better serving students.
+The Foundation remains committed and best positioned to support early literacy programs grounded in academic best practices.

-Align investments across the Foundation’s Quality Schools and Blended Personalized Learning initiatives.
 A significant portion of the Foundation’s strategy connects through schools as the unit of change.
-We are aware that improving classroom instruction is critical for transforming third grade reading outcomes.
-The district’s implementation of a Balanced Approach to Literacy and Common Core aligned reading curriculum and assessments, along with the Foundation’s Blended Personalized Learning Initiative, are among the efforts underway to equip teachers with new tools and models to boost student achievement and reduce the need for additional intervention outside of the classroom.
-Through our work in Early Literacy, the Foundation will support promising capacity-building programs to further strengthen the ability of Oakland educators to provide effective and relevant literacy instruction in the early elementary grades.
-We are also committed to strategically integrating our work across all of our initiatives and co-locating investments to reinforce supports for early literacy across focal school sites.
+We know that improving classroom instruction is critical for transforming third grade reading outcomes.
+Oakland Unified School District’s implementation of a Balanced Approach to Literacy and Common Core aligned reading curriculum and assessments, along with the Foundation’s work in Blended Personalized Learning, are among the efforts underway to equip teachers with new tools and models to boost student achievement and reduce the need for additional intervention outside of the classroom.
+Through our work in early literacy, the Foundation will support select professional development opportunities to further strengthen the ability of Oakland educators to provide effective and relevant literacy instruction in the early elementary grades.